8 Best Instagrammable Yosemite Photo Spots

 If you’re on your way to Yosemite and want to make sure you snap the best shots in the park, we’re right there with you!
 To help you out, here are eight locations you’ll want to hit to step up your Yosemite National Park photo game.
 Plus, there’s one bonus location too if you really want to go the extra mile.

-Women posing with backpacks and holding up trekking poles during a hike to Half Dome
+A group of Explorer Chick women posing with backpacks and holding up trekking poles during a hike to Half Dome

 1 Half Dome (Glacier Point or Between the Valley’s Village Store and Ahwahnee Hotel)